I love a good Gay Pride parade.

 And the people!
-It’s rare to meet someone at a Gay Pride parade that’s just a big downer.
-Be they gay, straight, somewhere in between or completely undecided (or uncaring), the vast majority of folks lining the street and taking part in the festivities are smiling and inclusive, inviting everyone to have a good time, bar none.
+It’s rare to meet someone at a Gay Pride parade who’s just a big downer.
+Be they gay, straight, somewhere in between, or completely undecided (or uncaring), the vast majority of folks lining the street and taking part in the festivities are smiling and inclusive, inviting everyone to have a good time, bar none.

 But then there’s the opposite end of the spectrum.
 The side that says being gay is wrong and therefore these kinds of parades are wrong and therefore I’m wrong for talking about it.